MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-creating-a-matrix-report-report-builder.md

 1. On the **Arrange fields** page, drag Territory from **Available fields** to **Row groups**.

-2. Drag SalesDate to **Row groups** and place it below Territory.
+2. Drag SalesDate to **Row groups** and place it after Territory.

     The order in which fields are listed in **Row groups** defines the group hierarchy.
 Steps 1 and 2 organize the values of the fields first by territory, and then by sales date.

 3. Drag Subcategory to **Column groups**.

-4. Drag Product to **Column groups** and place it below Subcategory.
+4. Drag Product to **Column groups** and place it after Subcategory.

     Again, the order in which fields are listed in **Column groups** defines the group hierarchy.
 Steps 3 and 4 organize the values for the fields first by subcategory, and then by product.